Monday, November 22, 2010

 and they bathed in the translucent light of a gracious sun.

-as the time of age kept its destructive course,
+as the time of age kept its course—

-and veins became more numerous upon hands and legs.
+and veins grew numerous upon hands and legs.

 she stood strong beside him,